United States Electoral College: Evolution to the general ticket

 Article II, Section 1, Clause 2 of the Constitution states:

-According to Hamilton and Madison, they intended that this would take place district by district.
+According to Hamilton, Madison and others, the original intent was that this would take place district by district.
 The district plan was last carried out in Michigan in 1892.
 For example, in Massachusetts in 1820, the rule stated "the people shall vote by ballot, on which shall be designated who is voted for as an Elector for the district."
 In other words, the name of a candidate for president was not on the ballot.
 Instead, citizens voted for their local elector.

 Some state leaders began to adopt the strategy that the favorite partisan presidential candidate among the people in their state would have a much better chance if all of the electors selected by their state were sure to vote the same way—a "general ticket" of electors pledged to a party candidate.
 Once one state took that strategy, the others felt compelled to follow suit in order to compete for the strongest influence on the election.